|

 What wonderful news!
 I'm so glad to hear that things are going better and that you can now all sleep together in peace!
 Some men want their wives all to themselves, without little ones in their beds, and what they get is shattered woman who feels that she depriving their babies.
 What husband wants an emotional basket case in his bed?
 Isn't it nice when everybody wins?!

-Good for you for making the change in your sleeping arrangments.
+Good for you for making the change in your sleeping arrangements.
 We all make mistakes and wish we could retake the past, but be grateful that you learned how to meet your babies needs while she is still relatively young.

 It is hard to evaluate what someone else is doing without actually talking to her and getting more information.
 I have never heard of a baby who was kept by the mother's side from day one and yet who refused to sleep with the mom.
 We don't have the whole story here is the problem.